omersha/omersha.github.io/_posts/2016-09-26-random-integers.md

 </p></div>

 <div><p>
-Now, the counts can be decomposed according to the significance of that digits -
+Now, the counts can be decomposed according to the significance of the digits -
 $$(125, 375, 50, 450) = (100, 300, 0, 400) + (20, 70, 50, 50) + (5, 5, 0, 0)$$
 and each can be associated with a "relative-frequency array" as above.
 </p></div>